Navigating your consumer rights can be confusing. In our experience, even retailers and manufacturers don't always understand what the rules are.

 When you call the business, take notes on who you spoke to, what you discussed and the relevant dates.
 That means the conversation is recorded in case you need to refer to it later.

-When you contact the business, you should use key phrases to get your point across.
-Our email and phone templates can help you with advice on how to structure your conversation with the business.
+When you contact the business, use some key phrases to get your point across.
+Our email and phone templates can help with advice on what to say.

-To find out if your specific problem is covered by consumer guarantees, follow the next steps in this guide.
+To find out if your specific problem is covered by consumer guarantees, follow the next steps.

 2. Work out what kind of problem you have